-Based on model ALT estimates, the U.S. exploitation rate (defined as the calendar year catch divided by the total mid-year biomass) has averaged about 11% since 2005, peaking at 33% in 2013.
+Based on model ALT estimates, the U.S. exploitation rate (defined as the Calendar year catch/Total mid-year biomass) has averaged about 11% since 2005, peaking at 33% in 2013.
 The U.S. and total exploitation rates were <1% in 2016.
-Recent catch limits and landings are shown in figure 2 and exploitation rates estimated by the ALT model in figure 3.
+Recent catch limits and landings are shown in Figure 2; exploitation rates estimated by the ALT model in Figure 3.

 Stock biomass, used for calculating annual harvest specifications, is defined as the sum of the biomass for sardine ages one and older (age 1+) at the start of the management year.
-Time series of estimated stock biomass from model ALT and the AT survey are shown in figure 4.
+Time series of estimated stock biomass from model ALT and the AT survey are shown in Figure 4.
 A trend of declining stock biomass has been observed since 2005-06, peaking at 1.8 mmt in 2006, and plateauing at recent historical low levels since 2014.
-Model ALT stock biomass is projected to be 86,586 mt in July 2017.
+Model ALT stock biomass is projected to be 86,586 mt in July 2017 (Figure 4)

 It was recommended that management advice for the 2017-2018 fishing year be based upon the model due to forecasting issues.
-The model estimated stock biomass of Sardinops sagax to be below the CUTOFF threshold (150,000mt), the lowest level of biomass for which directed harvest is allowed, and consequently the harvest guideline for directed fisheries in 2017-2018 is 0mt (Hill et al, 2017).
+The model estimated stock biomass of Sardinops sagax to be below the CUTOFF threshold (150,000mt), the lowest level of biomass for which directed harvest is allowed, and consequently the harvest guideline for directed fisheries in 2017-2018 is 0 mt (Hill et al, 2017).